(A) All private water systems using continuous disinfection and continuous filtration shall conform to the requirements of this rule.

 (d) A contact tank is not required to be installed when chlorination or iodination is being used to maintain a chemical residual in the distribution lines immediately following continuous disinfection by ultraviolet light or ozone that are installed in accordance with this rule.

-(G) If chlorination is the means of disinfection, it shall conform to the following requirements:
+(M) If chlorination is the means of disinfection, it shall conform to the following requirements:

 (1) Sufficient chlorine shall be added to satisfy the demand;

-(2) The Ct value (contact time multiplied by the free chlorine residual in milligrams per liter) for disinfection shall be four or greater; and
+(2) The CT value (contact time multiplied by the free chlorine residual in milligrams per liter) for disinfection shall be four or greater; and

-(4) Where a private water system provides water to more than one dwelling or service connection, including all multi-family buildings, and ultraviolet is used as the primary means of disinfection then either;
+(4) Where a private water system provides water to more than one dwelling or service connection, including all multi-family buildings, and ultraviolet light is used as the primary means of disinfection then either;

-(I) If iodination is the means of disinfection, it shall conform to the following requirements:
+(O) If iodination is the means of disinfection, it shall conform to the following requirements:

 (1) Sufficient iodine shall be added to satisfy the demand;

-(2) The Ct value (contact time multiplied by the free iodine residual) for disinfection shall be ten; and
+(2) The CT value (contact time multiplied by the free iodine residual) for disinfection shall be ten; and

-(J) If ozonation is the means of disinfection it shall be generated on site by corona arc discharge and conform to the following requirements:
+(P) If ozonation is the means of disinfection it shall be generated on site by corona arc discharge and conform to the following requirements:

-(1) Sufficient ozone shall be added to satisfy the demand and the Ct value shall be no less than 0.6 at pH seven and five degrees Celsius (Ct equals residual ozone concentration multiplied by the contact time);
+(1) Sufficient ozone shall be added to satisfy the demand and the CT value shall be no less than 0.6 at pH seven and five degrees Celsius (CT equals residual ozone concentration multiplied by the contact time);

 (3) Ozone must have a minimum detectable residual of 0.1 milligram per unit after six minutes of contact;